Mathnerd314/stroscot/docs/Commentary/Modules.rst

   import Base.*
   test = (Symbol "A") * (Symbol "B")

 Apparently in Julia B will use A's definition.
 This is not wanted, because it means there is a global rule definition space.
-In Stroscot only rules that are in the transitive closure of explicitly imported dependencies should apply.
+In Stroscot, only rules that are in the transitive closure of explicitly imported dependencies should apply.

 Speed
 =====